readerbench/news-ro-offense/README.md

 ### articles.csv

-contains all the articles that were scraped for comments.
+contains all 160 articles that were scraped for comments.
 The available fields are - Publishing Date, Article Title, Article Tags list and Article content